OpenModelica/OpenModelica/doc/UsersGuide/source/debugger.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You should add breakpoints before starting the debugger because
-sometimes the simulation finishes quickly and you won’t get any chance
+sometimes the simulation finishes quickly and you won't get any chance
 to add the breakpoints.

 There are four ways to start the debugger,